Origins of the American Civil War: Dred Scott decision (1857) and the Lecompton Constitution

 The Lecompton Constitution and Dred Scott v.
 Sandford (the respondent's name, Sanford, was misspelled in the reports) were both part of the Bleeding Kansas controversy over slavery that arose as a result of the Kansas–Nebraska Act, which was Stephen Douglas' attempt to replace the Missouri Compromise's ban on slavery in the Kansas and Nebraska territories with popular sovereignty, which would have allowed the people of a territory to vote for or against slavery.
 The Lecompton Constitution, which would have allowed slavery in Kansas, was the result of massive vote fraud by the pro-slavery border ruffians.
 Douglas defeated the Lecompton Constitution because it was supported by the minority of pro-slavery people in Kansas, and Douglas believed in majority rule.
 Douglas hoped that both the South and the North would support popular sovereignty, but neither did, as neither trusted Douglas.

 The Supreme Court decision of 1857 in Dred Scott v.
 Sandford escalated the controversy.
 Chief Justice Roger B. Taney's decision said that blacks were "so far inferior that they had no rights which the white man was bound to respect," and that slavery could spread into the territories even if the majority of people in the territories were anti-slavery.
 Lincoln warned that "the next Dred Scott decision" could impose slavery on Northern states.

 Historians agree that the decision dramatically inflamed tensions leading to the Civil War.
-In 2022 historian David W. Blight argues that the year 1857 was, "the great pivot on the road to disunion...largely because of the Dred Scott case, which stoked the fear, distrust and conspiratorial hatred already common in both the North and the South to new levels of intensity."
+In 2022 historian David W. Blight argued that the year 1857 was "the great pivot on the road to disunion...largely because of the Dred Scott case, which stoked the fear, distrust and conspiratorial hatred already common in both the North and the South to new levels of intensity."